christianalfoni/impact/docs/02_Understanding_The_Design.md

 }
 ```

-Now you have gobal state, but also scoped to specific page state.
+Now you have global state, but also scoped to specific page state.
 To consume a specific page state you would create a hook like this:

 ```ts
 function useProjectState() {